Hinzelmann: Legend

+The Hinzelmann rarely manifested itself, but when it did visibly appear to young children and a half-wit, it assumed the guise of a young child wearing a red samite (thick silk) jacket, with blond (yellow) curly locks of hair reaching the shoulders.
+In one anecdote, he showed his true form to a maid, who fainted; it was a corpse of a child around three years of age, stabbed in the chest by two knives (cf. fig. right).
+She fainted and needed to be revived by splashing the pails of water she was instructed to bring.
+However, the hats and the knife-struck child anecdote is common to the legends of kobolds by other names.

+The Lord of the castle who never saw the Hinzelmann succeeded in at least grabbing him, and feeling him to his touch.
+Hinzelmann's fingers were childlike, and his face was like a skull, without body heat.
+Pastor Feldmann himself, at the age of 14 or 15, claimed to have borne witness to the Hinzelmann hurriedly running up the steps, and while the figure and its clothing and coloration could be discerned, it seemed more a "transparent shadow (durchsichtigen Schatten) than a right veritable body".

+The mementos that the spirit allegedly bequeathed to the lord, first entrusted to the care of his sisters, Anne and Catherine, are also described in detail.
+Feldmann's book continues on until the 31st chapter, and the Grimms' digest can also be consulted for this remainder.
+In the end, of the spirit left the premises on its own volition, having stayed the years 1584–1588.

+Although the spirit predicted he would return once again after the deaths of two members in the family, this never transpired according to Pastor Feldmann.
+The Hinzelmann followed Anne and Catherine to Estrup Castle in County of Hoya (in Lüneburg district) in the guise of feather and remained at Estrup until driven out by the lord of the castle, returning from a foreign campaign in service to John III of Sweden.

 Popular culture

 Hinzelmann appears in the Neil Gaiman novel American Gods, where he protects the town of Lakeside, Wisconsin from economic trouble: in return he enjoys the annual sacrifice of a town's child (though residents remain unaware of the matter).
 His fictional history describes him as being a god to a tribe of nomads living in the Black Forest before its invasion by the Romans.
 For the third season of the American Gods television series, the deity was adapted as Ann-Marie Hinzelmann, the local busybody and shop owner portrayed by Julia Sweeney.

 Hinzelmann is the primary antagonist of the short piece "A Late Symmer Night's Battle" by Laura Frankos, printed in Turn the Other Chick (ed.
 Esther Friesner, Baen Books, 2004).
 He leads an army of kobolds to invade the English fairy kingdom of Oberon and Titania, sometime after the events of A Midsummer Night's Dream.